The Flintstones (film): Video game

+The Flintstones, a video game based on the film, was developed by Ocean Software and released for the Game Boy in 1994 and the Super Nintendo Entertainment System in 1995.
+A version for the Sega Genesis developed by Foley Hi-Tech was also briefly distributed via the Sega Channel in 1995.
+In the game, the player takes control of Fred Flintstone and has to rescue Wilma, Barney, Pebbles and Bam-Bam from Cliff Vandercave.

 Reception

 Box office

-Despite the negative reviews, The Flintstones was a box office success, grossing $130,531,208 domestically, including the $37,182,745 it made during its 4-day Memorial Day opening weekend in 1994 (a then-record gross for the Memorial Day weekend).
-It performed even better internationally, making another $211,100,000 internationally, for a total of $341,631,208 worldwide, more than seven times its $46 million budget.
-Along with Lethal Weapon 3, the film also had the biggest May opening weekend until it was taken by Twister in 1996.
+The Flintstones was a box office success, grossing $130.5 million in the U.S. and Canada, including the $37.2 million it made during its 4-day Memorial Day opening weekend in 1994 (a then-record gross for the Memorial Day weekend, surpassing Indiana Jones and the Last Crusade).
+It performed well internationally, making another $211.1 million, for a total of $341.6 million worldwide, more than seven times its $46 million budget.
+Along with Lethal Weapon 3, the film also had the biggest May opening weekend until it was overtaken by Twister in 1996.
+In the same year, Mission: Impossible surpassed The Flintstones to have the highest Memorial Day opening weekend gross.
+The film topped the box office for two weeks until it was dethroned by Speed.
 In the United Kingdom, it had the second highest opening week at the time behind Jurassic Park, with a gross of $8.7 million.
-In Mexico it had a record opening with $4.9 million in four days.
+In Mexico, it had a record opening with $4.9 million in four days.
 In Australia, it grossed $2 million in its opening weekend, also the second highest at the time behind Jurassic Park.
 In Italy, it grossed $4.8 million in its first six days, again the second biggest opener in Italy at the time behind Jurassic Park.
 It set opening records in Hungary and Poland.
 It went on to gross over $15 million in Italy, $35 million in Germany and $31 million in the United Kingdom.
 It did not perform well in France or South Korea.